ddjamalova/unix-course/README.md

 Editor pane in the center, file browser on the left, terminal at the bottom.
 This tutorial will primarily focus on the use of the terminal.

+> [!Important]
-> **Note:** Access to your own private virtual machine works different from what is used here.
+> Access to your own private virtual machine works different from what is used here.
 You would usually run an SSH client to connect to the machine using a key file and would then be presented with a single terminal command prompt, e.g.:
+>
 > `ssh -i ~/.ssh/mykeyfile ubuntu@myprivatevm.example.com`

 #### 02 - Opening a terminal window